lakshmankumar12/rubik_notes/readme.md

     R'
   ```
 * Hdl: 5 R-activities.
 First is R2, then R'-R 2 times.
 First and third its D/D'.
 2nd/4th its U2
+    * R' starts from 2nd.
+    * There is no U' confusion
   ```
     R2 D
     R'   U2